vembuu07/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Start
+STEP 1.
+Start

-2. Import the required packages and print the present data
+STEP 2.
+Import the required packages and print the present data

-3. Print the placement data and salary data.
+STEP 3.
+Print the placement data and salary data.

-4. Find the null and duplicate values.
+STEP 4.
+Find the null and duplicate values.

-5. Using logistic regression find the predicted values of accuracy , confusion matrices.
+STEP 5.
+Using logistic regression find the predicted values of accuracy , confusion matrices.

-6. Stop
+STEP 6.
+Stop

 ## Program:
 ```